hadas21/family-time-client/README.md

 ---
 ## Unsolved Problems:
 - when creating a family, the family members array does not populate with the members. right now, that code is commented out in the client side, but the backend does have a member field in the family model that always stays empty.
-- I used a button for the create family icon and when it is clicked, a border shows up. couldn't get rid of it. the same thing happens in the family component. the family name is editable because it is in a form input element without a border.
+- I used a button for the create family icon and when it is clicked, a border shows up. couldn't get rid of it.
 ---
 ## Instructions: